QMCPACK/surrogate_hessian_relax/docs/README.md

 ## A PROJECT LAYOUT

-In the following we go through the project layout convention that is commonly used in the templates and examples.
-It is not mandatory to follow this convention.
-If so willing, one could contain every script in one control directory or include the whole workflow in a single python script.

-### Using templates
+Let us take a glimpse at a project layout convention that has been used in many present and earlier applications.
+It separates the workflow and the results into small executable pieces.
+One of the main benefits is allowing each step to be troubleshooted in peace, but it also makes it easy to branch the workflow into new directions, such as using altenative parameteric mappings or lower error tolerances.

+It is not mandatory to follow this or any particular convention.
+In fact, the working examples have all python instructions contained in a single file, and storing all the data under one working directory.

+### The Control layout

-A prototype line-search template includes the following files and directories:
+A prototype Control layout of the line-search includes the following files and
+directories:
 ```
 ./control/
   -> error_scan/